Parent’s, Guardian’s, and Visitor’s Guidelines

 - No layering of clothing, such as a uniform shirt under a non-uniform shirt.
 Any questions please ask your teacher, front desk, or principal.

-- Clothing that is inappropriate in a teaching and learning environment, such as swimsuits, halters, strapless tops, spaghetti straps, exposed undergarments, see-through clothing, shirts that bare the midriff or ill-fitting clothes of any type, short-shorts or short skirts that do not extend mid-thigh, garments with plunging necklines (wear a white undershirt), “muscle shirts” or basketball shirts, and baggy or oversized pants or shirts.
+- Clothing that is inappropriate in a teaching and learning environment, such as swimsuits, halters, strapless tops, spaghetti straps, exposed undergarments, see-through clothing, shirts that bare the midriff or ill-fitting clothes of any type, short-shorts or short skirts that do not extend to the knee, garments with plunging necklines (wear a white undershirt), “muscle shirts” or basketball shirts, and baggy or oversized pants or shirts.

-- Accessories and/or head coverings which identify or have been altered to identify with illegal organizations or that pose a distraction in class.
+- Accessories and/or head coverings that identify or have been altered to identify with illegal organizations or that pose a distraction in class.

 Students and parents are expected to keep uniforms clean and repaired.
 Students are required to tuck shirts inside pants.